The Post

 Do not approach Los Altos dining like a destination-restaurant hunt; the stronger play is choosing the venue that fits the occasion.
 For neighborhood meals and low-friction weekend plans, The Post makes the most sense when the goal is an easy local option with casual dress and broad opening hours.

 The practical verdict: consider it for a first visit if convenience matters more than a highly defined brief.
-The verified details do not establish a tasting-menu format, destination chef counter, or award-led kitchen, so the decision should be framed around fit.
+The Post does not feature a tasting-menu format, destination chef counter, or award-led kitchen, so the decision should be framed around fit.
 For a diner trying to choose one Los Altos meal, this is a direct middle-lane option when the group does not want to commit to a more specific alternative.

 A first-timer should choose it for flexibility, not a destination meal

 The strongest reason to pick this room is flexibility.
 The Post is in Los Altos, which helps if the plan needs a simple local meal rather than a destination detour.
-Based on the verified information, the decision should be about schedule, dress code, general fit more than a documented culinary specialty; if the occasion needs a more specific point of comparison, look at Barbayani Greek Taverna, Aurum, or Orenchi before committing.
+The decision should be about schedule, dress code, general fit, rather than a specific culinary specialty; if the occasion needs a more specific point of comparison, look at Barbayani Greek Taverna, Aurum, or Orenchi before committing.

 For first-timers, the cleanest use case is a casual meal during open hours or a group meal where not everyone wants the same dining lane.
 If the group is actively seeking a more specific venue, compare The Post with Aurum, Orenchi, Barbayani Greek Taverna, Sumika, or Urfa Bistro.
 The Post works when the group needs a neutral choice in Los Altos, not when one clearly defined craving is driving the plan.